denyskryvytskyi/denyskryvytskyi.github.io/menu/about.md

 permalink: /about
 ---
 Hi there, my name is Denys.
-I'm Software Engineer at Frag Lab and Master’s in Computer Science.
+I'm Software Engineer at Frag Lab working on <a href="https://store.steampowered.com/app/2087030/Shatterline/" target="_blank" class="content">Shatterline</a> FPS game using Lumberyard game engine.

-I'm currently working on game engine [Elven Engine](https://github.com/kryvytskyidenys/ElvenEngine) to learn more about game engine architecture, graphics programming and how things actually work under the hood.
+Also, I'm working on my game engine <a href="https://github.com/kryvytskyidenys/ElvenEngine" target="_blank" class="content">Elven Engine</a> to learn more about game engine architecture, graphics programming and how things actually work under the hood.

-Also I've started my [youtube channel](https://www.youtube.com/channel/UCx90zcUS9qnt0JInGaot2IQ) about gamedev and software engineering.
+I'm experimenting with different machine learning algorithms and try my best to make something useful.

 ---

 <h3 align="center"> My Bookshelf</h3>

-This is far not full list of books I read, but the best ones which I would personally recommend to read.
+This is by far not the full list of books I read, but the best ones I recommend.

 <h4 align="center"> Game/game engine architecture </h4>
 - Game Coding Complete, 4th ed. by *Mike McShaffry and David Graham*